Best Vanilla Cake Ever -The ONLY Recipe You Need!

 Can I replace the vanilla almond milk with regular milk?
 Yes, however, the vanilla almond milk adds a nice additional layer of vanilla flavor.

 Can I use whole eggs instead of egg whites?
-Yes, use 2 whole eggs.
+Yes, use two whole eggs.
 The color of the cake will be more yellow in color and denser due to the egg yolks.

 Happy Cake Making!!